awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-cloudwatch-events-object-state-change.md

-# AWS Elemental MediaStore Object Upload State\-change Event<a name="monitoring-cloudwatch-events-object-upload-state-change"></a>
+# AWS Elemental MediaStore Object State Change Event<a name="monitoring-cloudwatch-events-object-state-change"></a>

 This event is published when an object's state has changed \(when the object has been uploaded or deleted\)\.
 For information on subscribing to this event, see [Amazon CloudWatch](http://docs.aws.amazon.com/cloudwatch/)\.